Halog-E Side Effects

 Generic Name: halcinonide topical

-Note: This page contains information about the side effects of halcinonide topical.
-Some of the dosage forms included on this document may not apply to the brand name Halog-E.
+Note: This document contains side effect information about halcinonide topical.
+Some of the dosage forms listed on this page may not apply to the brand name Halog-E.

 For the Consumer